-The Audit Committee comprises four members of the Governing Body (who exclude the Accounting Officer and Corporation Chair and Chair of Resources Committee).
+The Audit Committee comprises four members of the Governing Body (who exclude the Accounting Officer, Chair of the Corporation and Chair of Resources Committee).
 The committee operates in accordance with written terms of reference approved by the Governing Body.
 Its purpose is to advise the Governing Body on the adequacy and effectiveness of the College's system of internal control and its arrangements for risk management, control and governance processes.